redhat-openstack/infrared/docs/source/plugins.rst

 Complex option types
 ~~~~~~~~~~~~~~~~~~~~
 `InfraRed` extends `argparse <https://docs.python.org/2/library/argparse.html>`_ with the following option types.
-These options are nested into the vars dict that is later passed as input to ansible.
+These options are nested into the vars dict that is later passed to Ansible as extra-vars.

 * Value:
     Regular string value.